-9.1.2 Memory
+9.3 Memory

-The UCD3138x (ARM7TDMI-S) is a Von-Neumann architecture, where a single bus provides access to all of the memory modules.
+The UCD3138 (ARM7TDMI-S) is a Von-Neumann architecture, where a single bus provides access to all of the memory modules.
 All of the memory module addresses are sequentially aligned along the same address range.
 This applies to program flash, data flash, ROM and all other peripherals.

-Within the UCD3138 family architecture, there is a 1024x32-bit Boot ROM that contains the initial firmware startup routines for PMBUS communication and non-volatile (FLASH) memory download.
-This boot ROM is executed after power-up-reset checks if there is a valid FLASH program written.
+Within the UCD3138 architecture, there is a Boot ROM that contains the initial firmware startup routines for PMBUS communication and non-volatile (FLASH) memory download.
+This boot ROM is executed after powerup-reset checks if there is a valid FLASH program written.
 If a valid program is present, the ROM code branches to the main FLASH-program execution.
-If there is no valid program, the device waits for a program download through the PMBus.

-The UCD3138 family also supports customization of the boot program by allowing an alternative boot routine to be executed from program FLASH.
+UCD3138 also supports customization of the boot program by allowing an alternative boot routine to be executed from program FLASH.
 This feature enables assignment of a unique address to each device; therefore, enabling firmware reprogramming even when several devices are connected on the same communication bus.

-There are three separate flash memory areas present inside the device.
-There are 2-32 kB program flash blocks and 1-2 kB data flash area.
-The 32 kB program areas are organized as 8 k x 32 bit memory blocks and are intended to be for the firmware programs.
-The blocks are configured with page erase capability for erasing blocks as small as 1 kB per page, or with a mass erase for erasing the entire 32 kB array.
-The flash endurance is specified at 1000 erase/write cycles and the data retention is good for 100 years.
-The 2 kB data flash array is organized as a 512 x 32 bit memory (32 byte page size).
-The data flash is intended for firmware data value storage and data logging.
-Thus, the Data flash is specified as a high endurance memory of 20 k cycles with embedded error correction code (ECC).
+Two separate FLASH memory areas are present inside the device.
+The 32 kB Program FLASH is organized as an 8 k x 32 bit memory block and is intended to be for the firmware program.
+The block is configured with page erase capability for erasing blocks as small as 1kB per page, or with a mass erase for erasing the entire program FLASH array.
+The FLASH endurance is specified at 1000 erase/write cycles and the data retention is good for 100 years.
+The 2 kB data FLASH array is organized as a 512 x 32 bit memory (32 byte page size).
+The Data FLASH is intended for firmware data value storage and data logging.
+Thus, the Data FLASH is specified as a high endurance memory of 20 k cycles with embedded error correction code (ECC).